20 Day Peru & Bolivia Adventure

 Day 6: Cusco

 Make sure to stay hydrated and, should you feel the effects, go in search of the infamous coca tea with the help of your guide.
 Dinner this evening is at Mama Seledonia, a restaurant that supports young, single mothers and dishes up some seriously yum-inducing eats.
-Unpack, get comfy, and settle in a bit, you’ll be based at this hotel for the next three nights.
+Unpack at the hotel, get comfy and settle in for the next three nights.

 Accommodation: Munay Wasi Hotel (or similar)